crewdevio/Trex/README.md

 }
 ```

-the modules in the standard library will clear the cache.
+The modules in the standard library or those installed from `deno.land/x` will be removed from the cache.

-we are working so that third party modules are also removed from the cache.

 ### install another version of a module